Quantum computers - change the world

 With a quantum computer you can tackle problems that would take our best classical computers millions of years to solve.
 They can perform very rapid parallel computations and thus are able to solve problems like searching and factoring.
 Moreover, they also have the potential to accelerate the development of artificial intelligence and be vital for modelling chemical reactions which could e.g. mean more efficient medicine or batteries.

-Right now, the security of the most popular chippers used in encryption systems rely on the mathematical difficulty of breaking down large numbers into prime numbers.
+Right now, the security of the most popular ciphers used in encryption systems rely on the mathematical difficulty of breaking down large numbers into prime numbers.
+Classical computers, which include smartphones and laptops, encode information in binary “bits” that can either be 0s or 1s.
 This is called factoring, and for classical computers, it is tremendously slow, expensive, and impractical.
 On the other hand, quantum computers running Shor’s algorithm can easily and extremely fast do such calculations.

-In fact, quantum computers can quickly break cryptographic keys and an attacker can decrypt private communications, which is a huge problem for secure communication - the very principal of secure communication is compromised.
+In fact, quantum computers can quickly break cryptographic keys for vulnerable ciphers and an attacker can decrypt private communications, which is a huge problem for secure communication - the very principal of secure communication is compromised.

 Five key facts in the Quantum Age you must remember